CDE will be closed on Monday, Jan. 20 for the Martin Luther King, Jr. holiday.

 Preschool Assessment Requirements

 The state requires preschool programs receiving state or certain federal funds to use a high quality early childhood assessment to support the learning of the children served by the program and to communicate progress to families.
-Preschool programs may receive funding to provide preschool special education services (for students meet state elibility criteria) or preschool programming (for students who qualify for the Colorado Preschool Program).
+Preschool programs may receive funding to provide preschool special education services for students who meet eligibility criteria outlined in the Individuals with Disabilities in Education Act (IDEA) or preschool programming for students who qualify for the Colorado Preschool Program.

 Kindergarten School Readiness Requirements